-As early as 1828 the editor of the first Galena newspaper, the Miner's Journal, had fumed about the poor mail and stage connections and lamented the lack of winter communication with the South.
+As early as 1828 the editor of the North

+Western Gazette and Galena Advertiser had fumed about the poor mail and stage connections and lamented the lack of winter communication with the South.
 By 1835 such complaints had become commonplace but little hope was entertained for immediate relief.
 Suddenly two enterprising Yankees, J. D. Carson and Jonathan Haines, announced that they had solved the problem of winter transportation and communication.
 Since early fall they had been experimenting with steam power at Galena with a view to applying it to a sleigh which they had constructed.
 Carson and Haines planned to run their steam sleigh between Galena, Dubuque, Prairie du Chien, and points north.
 If their invention proved successful there was no limit to its possible development in those regions where rivers froze over several months each year.